olbrichattila/godbmigrator_cmd/README.md

-# Golang Database migrator
+# Golang Database Migrator

-## Create migration SQL files
+## Create Migration SQL Files

-## Install.
+## Installation

-If can install as a CLI tool:
+To install as a CLI tool:
 ```
 go install github.com/olbrichattila/godbmigrator_cmd/cmd/migrator@latest
 ```

-If you would like to build the migration into your application, please see: https://github.com/olbrichattila/godbmigrator/
+If you'd like to integrate the migration into your application, please refer to: https://github.com/olbrichattila/godbmigrator/

 ## What is the provider?
-Currently it supports two type of migration provider, json and database.
-This is the way the migrator knows which migration was executed and when.
+Currently, it supports two types of migration providers: JSON and Database.
+The provider helps the migrator track which migrations were executed and when.

-If the json provider is used, then a json file will be saved next to the migration files:
+When using the JSON provider, a JSON file will be saved next to the migration files:
 ```
 ./migrations/migrations.json
 ```

-If the db provider is user, then a migrations table will be created in the same database where you are migrating to.
+If the Database provider is used, a migrations table will be created in the same database to which you are migrating.

-## Migration file structure
+## Migration File Structure
-Follow the structure:
+Follow this structure:
 [id]-migrate-[custom-content].sql

 The files will be processed in ascending order, therefore it is important to add an ID or date/time before: